Physics 212, 2019: Lecture 19

 - Random radius / random angle

 - Generate a random angle between 0 and and a random radius between 0 and 1.
 The point will be at this angle and this radius.

 - Generate a random angle between 0 and and a random radius-squared between 0 and 1.
 Take a square root of the second number to get the random radius.
 The point will be at this angle and this radius.

 - Generate a random pair between -1 and 1.
 Verify that the pair landed within a circle.
 Reject it if it's outside and accept otherwise.
 Note that you will need to generate more than such random pairs to generate points inside the circle.

-The scripts uploaded with this module demonstrate these methods.
+The notebook uploaded with this module demonstrate these methods.
 Which one of the ones that work would be the fastest?
 Why?
 Verify your guess yourself and explain what you see.

 Gaussian random variables

 A Gaussian (or normal) random variable is a variable with the probability density function . is called the mean, and is called the standard deviation.
 This is the familiar bell-shaped distribution centered around with the width of </math>\sigma</math>.
 The standard normal distribution has and <\math>\sigma^2=1</math>.
 Clearly, if one can generate a standard normal random variable, one can get a more general normal variable from it by multiplying by and shifting by .
 So we only need to figure out how to generate a standard normal variable.